Darrick-Oliver/basketball-scores/README.md

 # Basketball Scores Website

 This website shows live basketball scores with their box scores using the NBA API.
+Requires React framework.

 # To-do